 Sound familiar?
 This is automaticity, and it sucks the life out of you.
 You know there must be more and you’re right, but getting to it means breaking out of your comfort zone.

-The process begins when you learn to trust yourself and grow self-reliance.
+The process begins when you learn to trust yourself and become self-reliant.
 This isn’t a gift; you grow it with your own hands from raw experience and clear attention.
 The reward is to know and respect yourself, to engage wholeheartedly with your life—even if everything’s falling apart.

 For this journey into yourself you need a support system, and my job is to provide that.
 On this page you’ll find some of the ways I do this, from articles to guided meditations to interviews with people who’re really changing their lives.

 - Start with Your Daily Meds—a series of 10-minute meditations guiding you into the basic stages of meditation.